bhays/gravity-forms-sisyphus/readme.txt

 Allow for saving your form data with local storage using [Sisyphus](http://sisyphus-js.herokuapp.com/).

 Persist your form's data in a browser's Local Storage and never loose them on occasional tabs closing, browser crashes and other disasters!

+Thanks to swingline0 for the updates on v2.0.
+Now works with paged forms.

 This requires Gravity Forms version 1.7 or higher.